 Image Loading: Before / After

-Looking at the actual loading behavior, on a 4G connection (10 Mbps), the page took about 2.4 seconds to complete its initial load before optimization, whereas after optimization it was reduced to about 0.4 seconds.
-The transfer size also dropped dramatically, from 2.5 MB to 307 kB.
+On 4G (10 Mbps), the initial load time dropped from about 2.4 seconds to about 0.4 seconds.
+Transfer size also fell from 2.5 MB to 307 kB.

 Lazy loading with loading="lazy"

-You can easily implement lazy loading by using the loading="lazy" attribute on an <img> element.
-Images with this attribute are loaded only when the user scrolls close enough to them.
-However, images near the top of the page (roughly within 2000px to 3000px from the top) are still included in the initial load.
-Even so, delaying images farther down the page that are not shown immediately is effective for reducing the amount of data loaded at the start.
+You can implement lazy loading by adding loading="lazy" to an <img> element.
+However, images near the first view, roughly within 2000px to 3000px from the top of the page, are still included in the initial load.
+Using it for images farther down the page reduces the initial transfer size.

 Loading priority

-In the improved sample, fetchpriority="high" is applied to the main visual and logo images, which are important in the initial viewport, while fetchpriority="low" is applied to the mobile hamburger button image, which does not need to appear immediately.
+In the improved sample, fetchpriority="high" is applied to the main visual and logo. fetchpriority="low" is applied to the mobile hamburger button.

 Using the <picture> element to serve separate images for desktop and mobile